MEEN 617 - Mechanical Vibrations – SPRING 2013

 Dynamic response of second order mechanical systems (1 DOF systems)

 Handout 2a Free response to initial conditions: viscous and coulomb damping systems.
 Forced response: impulse and step loads.
+Examples Transient response

 Handout 2b Periodic forced response and Frequency response function of second order systems.
+Examples Periodic Forced Response

 Handout 2c Interpretation of forced periodic response.
 Transmissibility (forces transmitted to base or foundation).
 Frequency Response due to base or foundation motions

 Handout 2d Fourier series.
 Forced response to a periodic forced excitation.
-Response to a unit impulse.
-Convolution integral and response to arbitrary loading
+Example square wave load

-Appendix F Uses of the FRF on the design of mechanical systems Intro_to_FRFs
+Appendix F Uses of the FRF on the design of mechanical systems

 WORKED EXAMPLES: 1 DOF systems

 Derivation of Equations of Motion for Simple Mechanical Systems.
-TAKEN from ME363 course

 Translation

-Spring & masses 1 Spring & mass & pulleys
+Spring & masses 1

 Spring pulls a block springs in series & block